pradeesi/AWS-IoT-with-Python-Paho/README.md

 ## Informations that are not listed in the above site are :
 ### There is no metion about the policy that should be attached to the certificates generated.
-#### A sample policy is attached, that by default, all iot access to the edge device using that certificate.
+#### A sample policy is attached, that by default, allows all iot access to the edge device using that certificate.